Netlia/documentation/partnerCommunication.md

 ![WaterDetection](images/devices/waterdetection.png)

 If flooding occurs in the idle state, the `event-start` event is triggered.
-It then checks every minute if the flooding continues and if it does, it fires the `event-continue` event after 10 minutes.
-If the flooding continues, it sends an `event-continue` event after another 10 minutes to indicate that the flooding continues.
-It does not send another.
-When the flooding ends the device sends `event-end`.
+The device then checks every minute whether the flooding continues.
+If the flooding is detected even after 10 minutes, `event-continue` event is triggered.
+The device proceeds with periodical checks and triggers second `event-continue` event after another 10 minutes if the flooding is still detected.
+Another message is not sent unless the flooding ends, in which case `event-end` message is trasnmitted.

 > DeviceType: water-detection